Schwarzschild Instanton in Emergent Gravity: Geometric Analysis

-Clearly, we can see that $R_{ab}$ matrix of (\ref{rmatrix}) is not self dual since each of its components are made of only one 2-form term, making it impossible to exhibit self-duality. ie.:-
+where $\nu$ is the volume form.
+Clearly, we can see that $R_{ab}$ matrix of (\ref{rmatrix}) is not self dual since each of its components are made of only one 2-form term, making it impossible to exhibit self-duality.